 Connections in Bases

 Obsidian Bases is great at helping you manage a collection of notes.
-Smart Connections is great at telling you what is semantically related.
+Smart Connections is great at telling you what is related to a reference note.

 The Bases integration combines both:

-4. Sort by the new score column to find the most relevant notes.
+Current/active file (dynamic). - Sort by the new score column to find relevant notes in the collection.

 Who this helps